th7mo/th7mo.com/ssh-key.md

 ## Generate a new SSH key

-To generate a new SSH key execute:
+To generate a new SSH key execute the following command:

 ```sh
 ssh-keygen -t ed25519 -C {email}